Steam ejectors use a motivating fluid and pressure-to-velocity energy conversion to create vacuum.

 As the steam and entrained air travels down the diffuser, kinetic energy is lost and pressure increases again.

-Steam ejectors operate in rough or medium vacuum range (760-0.02 torr) with operating pressures to 0.003 torr.
+Steam ejectors handle high volumes of gasses, including wet, corrosive, or particulate-laden vapors, and operate in the rough or medium vacuum range, with operating pressures to 0.003 torr.

-Systems can contain up to six ejector stages, determined by the level of vacuum required.
+The number of ejectors is determined by the level of vacuum required.

 Steam ejector systems provide the lowest capital costs among vacuum process pumps.